 Most of us love the results of a self tanner, but applying it can be such a hassle and if it isn’t done right, it can be a downright disaster.
 Don’t let the fear of using the best self tanner keep you from mastering the application process, though.
 With some early prep, you can be sure to have a great-looking, totally safe tan all summer long.

 Here are 7 mistakes you might be making if you find yourself full of streaks or splotches.

 1. You Apply Without Preparing Your Skin

-Applying a self tanner takes thinking ahead.
-It can’t be the last minute decision if you expect to have great results.
+Applying a self-tanner takes thinking ahead.
+It can’t be a last-minute decision if you expect to have great results.
 Try to plan a week ahead, even more, if you have it.
 The big event in two weeks?
 This is the perfect time to start prepping your skin.
 Follow the next few steps for proper preparation.

 How To Apply Sunless Tanner

 You don’t need the sun for the perfect tan.
 Sunless tanner is perfect for those with fair skin and who doesn’t want to burn.
 Watch our video to learn how to apply it.

 Exfoliating is the biggest thing that can bring a great, natural-looking tan or a terrible, streaky-looking tan.
 The reason is that if you have dead skin cells at the surface of your skin, they are already dead, and if not right now, soon they will look flaky and ashy.
 When you add a product that will stain those dead skin cells, the flaky, ashy turns to streaky, splotchy.